|Support||Chat & Email|

 - Troubling history with parent company (Kape, formerly Crossrider)

-- Slow to establish connections
+- Slow to establish connections and below-average speeds

 - The website uses aggressive tracking